Preah Monivong National Park: History

 The Dâmrei Mountains was formerly a Khmer Rouge controlled area, but in 1993, Preah Monivong National Park was inaugurated along with most other national parks in Cambodia.
-It is one of only two ASEAN Heritage Parks in the country.
+It is one of two ASEAN Heritage Parks in the country.

 Preah Monivong National Park is well known for the abandoned Bokor Hill Station, a remote settlement build by the French colonialists in 1921.
 They also built a Catholic church nearby in 1928, a very rare sight in Cambodia.
 The park is named after King Sisowath Monivong who used to visit the area and eventually died here in 1941.
 Monivong ordered the construction of a Buddhist temple in the area in 1924.

 In recent times the national park has become a popular tourist destination and now includes Thansur Bokor Highland Resort, a large luxury hotel built in 2012.
 In 2010, a large statue of Lok Yeay Mao was constructed in the area.
 Lok Yeay Mao is a mythic heroine from Cambodian Buddhism and is said to protect travellers, hunters and fishing men.
 At 29 metres, it is the tallest Yeay Mao statue in the country.

-In 2019, the government released a "Master Plan for Bokor City Development Project until 2035", by which 18,987 acres of the park are to be developed for residents, tourism, and businesses.
+In 2019, the government released a "Master Plan for Bokor City Development Project until 2035", by which 18,987 hectares of the park are to be developed for residents, tourism, and businesses.

+Flora and fauna

+Forest types in the park include dipterocarp, deciduous, tropical evergreen and mangrove forests.
+Burretiodendron hsienmu, a threatened species, is also found in the park.
+A study by the University of Maryland found that the park had lost about 9% of primary forest between 2001 and 2019, with deforestation continuing in 2020 and 2021.

+Park animal species include Asian elephant, pileated gibbon, gaur, banteng, large Indian civet, dhole and Asian black bear.
+Bird life includes chestnut-headed partridge and green peafowl.